Almond Cake With Italian Meringue Buttercream — Aka My Wedding Cake

 Once the mixture cools down a bit, you slowly beat in butter.
 A lot of butter!
 I confess that when I first saw the amount of butter required, my jaw dropped — not to the floor, but two sub-basements below.
 It was 1.5 pounds or 6 sticks!
 No wonder this buttercream is so astoundingly smooth, and melts so devilishly when it hits the mouth.

 Of course, it wasn’t until after I made the cake and showed a pic to Nancy that she realized she had inadvertently given me the buttercream ratio for a three-layer cake, not a two-layer one.
 So, I’ve included that revised recipe below.
 Oh, there’s still 1 pound of butter in it (4 sticks).
 So, believe you me, yours will still be plenty rich and indulgent tasting.
 However, your frosting layers won’t be quite as formidable as the ones in my photos.
+If you do want an extravagant amount of buttercream like on the cake I made, however, I’ve also included at the bottom of the buttercream recipe the amounts for making as much as I initially did.

 It was a profound treat to enjoy this special cake all over again.
 But don’t just take my word for it.
 When the cake was completed, I cut two big ol’ slices, drove over to the house of my maid of honor, and presented them to her.